BLB Solicitors

 What is the difference between an attorney and a deputy?

-An individual appoints an attorney while they still have capacity, in preparation for a time when they lose capacity.
+An individual appoints an attorney while they still have capacity in preparation for a time when they lose capacity.
 A deputy is appointed by the Court of Protection once an individual has lost capacity.

 What is the Court of Protection?

 The Court of Protection protects vulnerable people who lack the mental capacity to make decisions.
-The Court can make decisions in that person’s best interests relating to their property, finances, health or welfare.
+It can make decisions in that person’s best interests relating to their property, finances, health or welfare.
 The Court may appoint a deputy to make certain decisions on behalf of the person lacking capacity, usually about property and financial matters.

-Recent Stories
+Recent Articles

 Newsletter Sign-up